 1. Better Scheduling

-When you implement project management software, you’ll immediately have access to a better scheduling capability.
 Team members can be assigned tasks as they arise, and they can also immediately receive notifications for new assignments.
-Within a few clicks, you’ll have a centralized list of project activities, responsible parties, and associated timelines.
+By utilizing a project scheduling software, getting a centralized list of project activities, responsible parties, and associated timelines becomes a lot easier than using a spreadsheet.

-And the same goes for them: team members won’t have to waste their time trying to figure out what they’re meant to do.
-Everything they need to know (including task dependencies) will be accessible to them in the spot where they need to look.
+Team members won’t have to waste their time trying to figure out what they’re meant to do.
+Everything they need to know about their tasks (including task dependencies) will be accessible to them in the spot where they need to look.

 2. Faster Communication